p2k3m/AutoDiary/docs/setup.md

    yarn test
    ```

-## GitHub workflows
+## Deploy and destroy workflows

 ### Deploy

-Trigger the deploy workflow after configuring variables and secrets:
+After configuring repository variables and secrets, trigger the deployment workflow:

 ```bash
 gh workflow run deploy.yml
 ```

-This workflow runs tests, deploys the CDK stacks, builds the web client and uploads assets to S3.
-The CloudFront distribution URL appears in the workflow summary.
+The workflow runs tests, deploys the CDK stacks, builds the web client, and uploads assets to S3.
+The CloudFront distribution URL is printed in the workflow summary.

 ### Destroy

-To tear down the stack:
+To tear everything down, trigger the destroy workflow:

 ```bash
 gh workflow run destroy.yml
 ```

-The workflow empties S3 buckets and destroys all CDK stacks for the configured domain and hosted zone.
+This empties S3 buckets and destroys all CDK stacks for the configured domain and hosted zone.

 ## Optional components